iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > Why not working after no options come when singn id nd Number nd code<br> :date: __2020-12-01 14:02:54__

-> It always says that, the mobile number linked with my Emirates Id is in correct.
-How to rectify this?<br> :date: __2020-11-30 05:53:10__

-> Very slow.<br> :date: __2020-11-23 19:42:34__

-> The latest update is unstable (frequently hanging) and also no longer shows how many days have past since the last testing date.
-With the previous version, the user/inspector can easily see how many days have passed since the last COVID19 test.
-In latest version, if you access the result after some time (4 days in my experience) it will just say "Negative - Expired".
-In the previous version, it would say "Negative for 4 days"..<br> :date: __2020-11-22 10:04:15__

-> I can't open the app with mobile data or Wi-Fi I'm still out side the Country and I'm facing this issue<br> :date: __2020-11-18 14:16:54__

 #### 1-star reviews